True Democracy: Ancient Versus Modern America

-In ancient America, an ethnic culture called the Nephites transitioned through several types of governments with one of them relatable to the republicanism of the United States of America, it being a political stretch to do so.
-The freedom and liberty referred to in the record centered around preventing harm to families and communities and the right to worship God according to the desires of the people.
+An ancient American ethnic culture called Nephites transitioned through several types of governments, one relatable to the republicanism of the United States of America.
+"Freedom" and "liberty" referred to in the record center around preventing harm to families and communities and the right to worship God according to the desires of the people.

-Americas are blessed lands where every nation that dwells on them must worship the God of the lands or destruction awaits them, a warning found in the Book of Mormon: Another Testament of Jesus Christ.
-This article addresses this provision in the United States ti worship God to keep it from following the path of the Nephites into destruction.
+The Americas are blessed lands where every nation that dwells there must worship the God of the lands, or destruction awaits them, a warning found in The Book of Mormon: Another Testament of Jesus Christ.
+This provision exists in the United States, to worship God to keep it from suffering the fate of the Nephites, destruction.

-Swearing that the Church would never plummet into apostasy again in a revelation to Joseph Smith, Jesus Christ fashioned a nation where religion is a guarantee in the form of the Constitution.
-Jesus said,
+Swearing that the Church would never plummet into apostasy again, Jesus Christ fashioned a nation where religion is a guarantee in the form of the Constitution.
+He said,

-Members of The Church of Jesus Christ of Latter-day Saints believe that the US Constitution is an inspired document meant for the entire human family with expressed mention of a Bill of Rights and a representative government so that the citizens have no power to change the form of government directly, or the legal power to infringe on other peoples’ belief system from any foundation—religious, political, or philosophical in nature!
+Members of The Church of Jesus Christ of Latter-day Saints believe that the US Constitution is an inspired document meant for the entirety of the human family, with expressed mention of a Bill of Rights, and a representative government so citizens have no power to change the form of government directly, or have legal power to infringe on other people's belief system from any foundation—religious, political, or philosophical in nature.

-Those protections can only apply as far as the Guiding Principles of the Constitution are held inviolate.
-As it is true that US citizens did not always uphold the true intent of the Constitution, war and debate has been a troubling concern in the United States to whom the laws apply.
-In the last 40 years, the laws have been understood to apply to all citizens of the nation.
+Those protections apply as far as the Guiding Principles of the Constitution are held inviolate.
+US citizens have not always upheld the true intent of the Constitution.
+War and debate constantly concern the political face of the United States.
+In modern times, the laws apply to all citizens of the nation.

 The Divine Constitution

-The Church of Jesus Christ in modern times does support the actuality of many types of governments because if it, did not it would not be able to operate within those governments’ domain.
-Joseph Smith articulated articles of faith that the church adopted later as canonized scripture stating that “We believe in being subject to kings, presidents, rulers, and magistrates, in obeying, honoring, and sustaining the law” Pearl of Great Price, Articles of Faith 1:12.
+The Church of Jesus Christ, in modern times, does support the actuality of many types of governments because it is able to operate within those governments’ domain.
+Joseph Smith articulated articles of faith that the Church adopted later as canonized scripture stating that “We believe in being subject to kings, presidents, rulers, and magistrates, in obeying, honoring, and sustaining the law” Pearl of Great Price, Articles of Faith 1:12.

 Jesus explicitly vouchsafes the agency of humanity, all humanity, though particularly regarding the freedoms of the people in the United States when He said,